TaygaHoshi/tt-project/Content/Combat.md

 In some cases, a specific spell or attack might include a potency bonus or penalty itself.
 As an example, let's take the Witchcraft spell Elemental Infusion.
 This spell includes the phrase "potency bonus to damage is halved for this spell".
 This simply means "potency of relevant aptitude" is divided by two in the formula:
 	Action damage + (potency of relevant aptitude)/2 + other bonuses - target's armor

-## Critical Hits
-Critical hits increase *Action damage* only, by 50%.

 ## Armor
 Each creature has two kinds of armor: Physical armor and magical armor.
 Normally, damage from weapon attacks and similar abilities are affected by physical armor and damage from magical sources like spells are affected by magical armor.
 If something is an exception to this rule, this is told in the explanation of it.